qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - if i delete this app will my emails on other apps be deleted also
 - its not deleting my emails
 - i have emails on this account i need to delete all of
+- cannot delete email
+- i cannot delete emails how can i delete
+- how do a delete an email
+- how do you delete of emails all at once
+- how do i delete all my emails
+- where is the delete all
+- delete all
+- delete all emails
+- how do i delete all these emails
+- cannot delete emails
+- i cannot delete my emails
+- how can i delete all my email all at once
+- how do i delete all my email
+- emails are not deleting
+- how do i delete all the emails i have
+- how do you delete all emails
+- all my email had been deleted
+- i have 30000 emails how can i delete all at once
+- how do i delete all email
+- how do i delete emails

 ## intent:delete_account
 - how do i delete an email account